 If you want a workout where you can check your phone or constantly fidget with your Apple Watch, you won’t enjoy your time on the turf.
 We created a space where the music and cheers are loud and your attention is on your teammates—not your iPhone.

 But since you aren’t allowed to bring anything to the turf beyond a towel or water bottle, there’s no place to record which weights you use.
 This creates a pattern of grabbing the same pair of dumbbells week to week, even though science (and logic) shows you should be stronger.

 Within the strength series, your weights (and therefore, your progress) will be recorded and tested for your Power 7 lifts.
-By the end of the nine-week program, you’ll be able to visibly see a linear path toward improvement.
+By the end of the program, you’ll be able to visibly see a linear path toward improvement.
 To the rest of our Cut athletes, we invite you to do the following:

 - Write down weights after class: Keep a journal or use the notes section in your phone to write down which weights you used.
 If you deadlift the same pair of dumbbells eight weeks in a row, we have a problem.

 - Only track your major lifts: You don’t need to track your progress for hundreds of different Cut exercises.
 Track the mainstays: deadlift, squat, chest press, dumbbell row, KB swing, pull-up, and bike watts.
 These are the foundations, get stronger in these and you will get stronger in everything.